multiformats/multistream-select/README.md

 ### Protocol

 The actual protocol is very simple.
-It is a multistream protocol itself, it has a multicodec header.
+It is a multistream protocol itself, with a multicodec header.
 And it has a set of other protocols available to be used by the remote side.
 The remote side must enter:

 ```
-> <multistream-header>
+> <multistream-header-for-multistream>
 > <multistream-header-for-whatever-protocol-that-we-want-to-speak>
 ```

 for example:

 ```
-> /ipfs/QmdRKVhvzyATs3L6dosSb6w8hKuqfZK2SyPVqcYJ5VLYa2/multistream-select/0.3.0
+> /multistream/1.0.0
-> /ipfs/QmVXZiejj3sXEmxuQxF2RjmFbEiE9w7T82xDn3uYNuhbFb/ipfs-dht/0.2.3
+> /ipfs/kad/1.0.0
 ```

-- The `<multistream-header-of-multistream>` ensures a protocol selection is happening.
+- The `<multistream-header-for-multistream>` ensures a protocol selection is happening.
 - The `<multistream-header-for-whatever-protocol-is-then-selected>` hopefully describes a valid protocol listed.
 Otherwise we return a `na`("not available") error:

 ```